-Development shall not commence until a Bird Hazard N been submitted to and approved in writing by the Local Planning Authority.
+Development shall not commence until a Bird Hazard Nobeen submitted to and approved in writing by the Local Planning Authority.

 The submitted plan shall include details of:

--Management of any flat/shallow pitched/green roofs on buildings may be attractive to nesting, roosting and "loafing" birds.
-The management plan si comply with Advice Note 8 'Potential Bird Hazards from Building Design'.
+-Managementofanyflat/shallowpitched/greenroofsonbuildingswithinthesitewhichmay be attractive to nesting, roosting and "loafing" birds.
+The management plan shall compl with Advice Note 8 'Potential Bird Hazards from Building Design'.

 The Bird Hazard Management Plan shall be implemented as approved, on completion the development and shall remain in force for the life of the building.
-No subsequ alterations to the plan are to take place unles submitted to and approved in writing by the Local Planning Authority.
+No subsequalterations to the plan are to take place unless submitted to and approved in writing by the Local Planning Authority.